 The Grand Canyon cannot take care of itself.
 With over six million visitors to the park each year, trails are impacted and the park needs help to maintain them.
 The Trails Forever endowment fund is a powerful and secure way to support the canyon trails we love in perpetuity.”

 Laura and Arch Brown

 Words cannot describe all Grand Canyon has to offer: amazing vistas, beautiful sunrises and sunsets, spectacular hiking and rafting.
 We contribute to trail preservation and educational programs, which are not always funded by federal dollars.
 Yet, they are important because they allow everyone to stay connected to Grand Canyon.
-We will continue to support GCA to afford other families the same opportunity.”
+We will continue to support GCC to afford other families the same opportunity.”